 - The washrooms in the Farm Centre are now only for UBC Farm staff.
 You will have access to porta-potties during the market and we ask that you clean your hands before and after use.

-- The market will be set up differently than last year.
+- The market layout will be set up similarly to last year's.
 We will send out stall locations and a map the day before the market via email for you to reference for setup, as we anticipate that the overall map will change slightly each week.
 Please check this before arriving Saturday so that you have a clear understanding of where to go upon arrival.